flutter/packages/packages/google_maps_flutter/google_maps_flutter/README.md

 The map view can be controlled with the `GoogleMapController` that is passed to the `GoogleMap`'s `onMapCreated` callback.

-GoogleMaps widget should be used within a widget with a bounded size.
+The `GoogleMap` widget should be used within a widget with a bounded size.
 Using it in an unbounded widget will cause the application to throw a Flutter exception.

 ### Sample Usage